hreisner/hello-world/README.md

 # hello-world
-This is my first try of making a repository
+This is my first try of making a repository.
 I am just starting out